Categorical Symmetries and Fiber Functors from Multiple Gaugeable Homomorphisms from 6D ${\cal N}=(2,0)$ SCFTs: The 7D SymTFT

-The condensation defect can be reexpressed in terms of the quantum dimensions of the underlying anyon description by noticing that the action of $F$ is equivalent to that of the outer automorphism keeping track of the anyonic symmetry being gauged\footnote{As explained in section \ref{sec:excatstr} and \ref{sec:FMT}.}.
-This follows from the fact that the elements of the sum appearing in the condensation defect, \eqref{eq:conddef}, can be broken down into two main parts, namely
+The gauging defect can be re-expressed in terms of the quantum dimensions of the underlying anyon description by noticing that the action of $F$ is equivalent to that of the outer automorphism keeping track of the anyonic symmetry being gauged\footnote{As explained in section \ref{sec:excatstr} and \ref{sec:FMT}.}.
+This follows from the fact that the elements of the sum appearing in the gauging defect, \eqref{eq:conddef}, can be broken down into two main parts, namely

 with $S_{_{\overset{\rightarrow}{a},\ F\overset{\rightarrow}{a}}}$ and ${\cal G}_{_{F\overset{\rightarrow}{a}}}$ denoting the $S$-matrix entries for the associated anyonic charges, and the exceptional fibration operator\footnote{A deeper explanation of this is the key topic of an upcoming work \cite{VP}.}, respectively.
 Extending these arguments, the sum over the 2-manifolds ${\cal M}_{_{2}}$ can be replaced by a sum over the anyonic charges compatible with the symmetries of the given theory.
 This way, \eqref{eq:conddef} can be rewritten as follows